 We can bring our basket.

-We can wait on the Lord to do the rest, because that is, after all, what we’re called to do.
+We can wait on the Lord to do the rest, because that, after all, is what we’re called to do.

 And it’s worth it, every minute.